Researchers Restore Hearing in Noise-Deafened Mouse: NIDCD-Supported Researchers Use Drug to Grow New Sensory Hair Cells in the Inner Ear

 January 11, 2013

 Researchers supported by the NIDCD have shown for the first time that a drug can be used to grow sensory hair cells in the inner ear.
 Using a mouse model, researchers were able to partially restore hearing in mouse ears that had been damaged by traumatic noise.
-The discovery could potentially lead to future treatments to reverse some types of hearing loss in humans, especially among the estimated 36 million adult Americans who report hearing loss.
+The discovery could potentially lead to future treatments to reverse some types of hearing loss in humans.
+Overall, an estimated 36 million adult Americans report hearing loss.
 The study appears in the January 10, 2013 issue of Neuron.

 The work is significant, says Matthew Kelley, Ph.D., chief of the laboratory of cochlear development at the NIDCD (who was not involved in the study).
 "This is the first study to show that noise-induced hearing loss can be ameliorated using a pharmacological treatment."

 The loss of sensory hair cells in the cochlea is one of the most common causes of sensorineural hearing loss (hearing loss caused by problems in the inner ear, rather than in the auditory processing system that leads from the ear to the brain).
 We can lose hair cells for a number of reasons, such as chronic exposure to noise, aging, disease, or drugs that are specifically toxic to them.
 Unlike birds or fish, however, mammals aren't able to naturally regrow hair cells when they are lost.
 Because there are only 15,000 hair cells in each of our ears, just the loss of a thousand is enough to make a noticeable difference in how well we hear.